Phillip N. Butler: After release

 After recovery from his injuries and a difficult divorce Butler attended graduate school while in the Navy.
-Butler earned a Ph.D. in Sociology at UC San Diego and worked as a Navy Organizational Effectiveness consultant and a professor of management at the U.S. Naval Postgraduate School in Monterey, CA. Butler was promoted to the rank of Captain in October of 1980 but he elected to retire early from the Navy as a Commander in June 1981.
+Butler earned a Ph.D. in Sociology at UC San Diego and worked as a Navy Organizational Effectiveness consultant and a professor of management at the U.S. Naval Postgraduate School in Monterey, CA. Butler was promoted to the rank of Captain in October 1980 but he elected to retire early from the Navy as a Commander in June 1981.